hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Transformation Service
         │
         ▼
- Product Catalog
+ Product Catalog DB
 ```

 Almost everything in the platform is event driven.

 When product, inventory or pricing data arrives, an event is published to Kafka.
 Transformation and enrichment services consume these events and build a clean internal product catalog.

-This allows ingestion and processing to scale independently.
+Invalid data should not enter the catalog.
+Validation errors should be logged and exposed to customers so they can fix data quality issues.

 ---